maddoxfirm

 How Can The Maddox Firm Prove My Disability Claim?

-We always recommend consulting with an ERISA attorney when filing, appealing, or litigating a short or long term disability claim.
+We always recommend consulting with a long term disability attorney when filing, appealing, or litigating a short or long term disability claim.
 The experienced team at The Maddox Firm has helped hundreds of clients with conditions causing pain, fatigue, and muscle weakness successfully file for short or long term disability.
 We also regularly refer clients for functional capacity evaluations.

 Here are some ways The Maddox Firm can help you with a functional capacity evaluation in support of your short or long term disability claim: